billosys/kanin/doc/01-tutorial-hello-world.md

 #### Putting It Together

 You should already have the "sending" code loaded up in a termainal window.
-Open another one (be sure you are in the previously created ``kanin-tutorials`` directory created), and Start up the REPL:
+Open another one (be sure you are in the previously-created ``kanin-tutorials`` directory), and Start up the REPL:

 ```bash
 $ make repl-no-deps